-An interactive exploration of ongoing and comprehensive nursing assessment, as a foundation to the planning and design of appropriate care, and the implementation of management strategies for people with diabetes.
+This session includes an interactive exploration of ongoing and comprehensive nursing assessments as a foundation for the planning and design of appropriate care and the implementation of management strategies for people with diabetes.
+We will:

 - Explore how nursing assessments create the foundations for providing appropriate care and management interventions, explaining the dynamic nature of assessment and evaluation